naturalis/puppet-linnaeusng/README.md

 -------------
 All parameters are read from hiera or provisioned by The Foreman.
 Most parameters have sensible defaults, some exeptions:
 - linnaeusng::configuredb: 'true'
-This configures the database, creates users, adjusts permissions for the database users and ensures backup scripts for mysql.
-The grant keeps reapplying when set to true, it is advisable to set this parameter to false as soon as provisioning is completed.
+This configures the database, creates users, adjusts permissions for the database users.
 - linnaeusng::extra_users_hash
 This creates extra users based on the class base::users from naturalis/base.
 Users will be granted sudo usage rights.
 Example hash:
+- linnaeusng::repoversion
+Manages the version of repocheckout, present = default and advised for production environments. latest may be usefull for development environments.

 ```
 linnaeusng::extra_users_hash:
   user1: